Q: What does it cost to bury someone at the Muslim Cemetery?

 A: Since we are a community owned and operated facility that relies on volunteers, we are only on site on an as-needed basis.
 If you would like to visit the facility, please contact us to set up an appointment.
-We can be reached via phone at (305) 798 – 3312 or (954) 680 – 0209 24 hours a day.
+We can be reached via phone at (305) 798 – 3312 during normal business hours which are Monday – Friday from 9am to 5pm.

-Q: Do you have the capability to keep the deceased at your facility if funeral services are not being done right away?
+Q: Do you have the capability to keep the decedent at your facility if funeral services are not being done right away?